swarup81/ELECTION_ANALYSIS/README.md

   * Diane DeGette won the election with 272,892 votes and 73.8% of the total votes.

-   # Determine winning vote count, winning percentage, and candidate.
+   # Determine winning vote count, winning percentage, and candidate
         if (votes > winning_count) and (vote_percentage > winning_percentage):
             winning_count = votes
             winning_candidate = candidate_name